-14. ESSA Section 4001(a)(1)(A) requires that an LEA obtains prior written, informed consent from the parent of each child who is under 18 years of age to participate in any mental-health assessment or service that is funded under this title and conducted in connection with an elementary school or secondary school under this title.

-15. ESSA Section 4001(a)(1)(B) requires that an LEA, before obtaining the written consent described in the previous assurance (Item #14), has provided the parent written notice describing in detail such mental health assessment or service, including the purpose for such assessment or service, the provider of such assessment or service, when such assessment or service will begin, and how long such assessment or service may last.

-16. ESSA Section 4106(e)(2) requires the LEA to assure that it will:

-(A) prioritize the distribution of funds to schools served by the LEA that:
+- 14. ESSA Section 4001(a)(1)(A) requires that an LEA obtains prior written, informed consent from the parent of each child who is under 18 years of age to participate in any mental-health assessment or service that is funded under this title and conducted in connection with an elementary school or secondary school under this title. - ☑ Yes, the LEA provides the above assurance. - 15.
+ESSA Section 4001(a)(1)(B) requires that an LEA, before obtaining the written consent described in the previous assurance (Item #14), has provided the parent written notice describing in detail such mental health assessment or service, including the purpose for such assessment or service, the provider of such assessment or service, when such assessment or service will begin, and how long such assessment or service may last. - ☑ Yes, the LEA provides the above assurance. - 16.
+ESSA Section 4106(e)(2) requires the LEA to assure that it will: - (A) prioritize the distribution of funds to schools served by the LEA that: - (i) are among the schools with the greatest needs, as determined by such local educational agency, or consortium;

-- (i) are among the schools with the greatest needs, as determined by such local educational agency, or consortium; - (ii) have the highest percentages or numbers of children counted under section 1124(c); - (iii) are identified for comprehensive support and improvement under section 1111(c)(4)(D)(i); - (iv) are implementing targeted support and improvement plans as described in section 1111(d)(2); or - (v) are identified as a persistently dangerous public elementary school or secondary school under section 8532; - (B) comply with section 8501 (regarding equitable participation by private school children and teachers);
+- (ii) have the highest percentages or numbers of children counted under section 1124(c); - (iii) are identified for comprehensive support and improvement under section 1111(c)(4)(D)(i); - (iv) are implementing targeted support and improvement plans as described in section 1111(d)(2); or - (v) are identified as a persistently dangerous public elementary school or secondary school under section 8532;

-(C) use not less than 20 percent of funds received under this subpart to support one or more of the activities authorized under section 4107;

-(D) use not less than 20 percent of funds received under this subpart to support one or more activities authorized under section 4108;

-(E) use a portion of funds received under this subpart to support one or more activities authorized under section 4109(a), including an assurance that the local educational agency, or consortium of local educational agencies, will comply with section 4109(b); and

-(F) annually report to the State for inclusion in the report described in section 4104(a)(2) how funds are being used under this subpart to meet the requirements of subparagraphs (C) through (E).

-SPECIAL RULE - Any local educational agency receiving an allocation under section 4105(a)(1) in an amount less than \$30,000 shall be required to provide only one of the assurances described in subparagraphs (C), (D), and (E) of subsection (e)(2)..
+- (B) comply with section 8501 (regarding equitable participation by private school children and teachers); - (C) use not less than 20 percent of funds received under this subpart to support one or more of the activities authorized under section 4107; - (D) use not less than 20 percent of funds received under this subpart to support one or more activities authorized under section 4108; - (E) use a portion of funds received under this subpart to support one or more activities authorized under section 4109(a), including an assurance that the local educational agency, or consortium of local educational agencies, will comply with section 4109(b); and - (F) annually report to the State for inclusion in the report described in section 4104(a)(2) how funds are being used under this subpart to meet the requirements of subparagraphs (C) through (E). - SPECIAL RULE Any local educational agency receiving an allocation under section 4105(a)(1) in an amount less than \$30,000 shall be required to provide only one of the assurances described in subparagraphs (C), (D), and (E) of subsection (e)(2)... - ☑ Yes, the LEA provides the above assurances.